 German private insurance

 While having other types of insurance cover is optional, it is a good way to arm yourself against any mishaps that life might throw your way.
-Different types of private insurance are available and cover a range of different situations, including life insurance, contents insurance, travel insurance, insurance for pets and liability insurance.
+Different types of private insurance are available and cover a range of different situations, including disability insurance, travel insurance and liability insurance.